cluetec/ngcx-tree/README.md

 @import 'node_modules/@cluetec/ngcx-tree/styles/ngcx-icon-color';
 ```

-## Font Awesome
+### Font Awesome

-Font Awesome is not referenced included here, but to show icons for the nodes
+Font Awesome is not referenced included here.
+To display icons for the nodes
-you must include font-awesome on your own and may use the `node.faIcon` property
+you have to include font-awesome yourself and may use the `node.faIcon` property
 to set the icon.

 Include like this:
 [projects/ngcx-tree/stories/styles/styles.scss](projects/ngcx-tree/stories/styles/styles.scss)

-## Selection
+### Selection

-Selected node can be styled like this:
+To style the selected node you can follow this approach:

 ```css
 .tree-node-content-container.selected .tree-node-content {